Custom Search

 Are you ready to visit Idaho?

 These adventures should include something to interest every member of your family or group.
 Not only does Idaho offer all these opportunities to enjoy nature at its best; but, it・s all quite accessible - - unlike most states which have allowed their natural resources to be commercialized or to be privately owned and, therefore, inaccessible to the public.
 Idaho・s beauty and bounty is for everyone to enjoy, not just a privileged few.
-And, grassroots
+And, grassroots conservation groups are working hard to keep it that way.

 For additional information about the state as a whole, contact the: